-The policy is in line with the Department of Education guidance, 'Behaviour and Discipline in Schools; Advice for Headteachers and school staff' January 2016.
+The policy is in line with the Department for Education guidance, 'Behaviour and Discipline in Schools: Advice for Headteachers and school staff' September 2022.

 4. Trustees' Statement of Principles

 The demonstration of positive behaviours is a key attribute within Cleves School.